dusk-network/docs-public/src/content/docs/learn/wallet-terminology.md

 A profile represents a pair of accounts, each designed for specific transaction types:

-- **Phoenix Account:** Designed for shielded (private) transactions, leveraging the [Phoenix transaction model](/learn/deep-dive/transaction_models/phoenix) to ensure both privacy and regulatory compliance.
+- **Shielded Account:** Designed for shielded (private) transactions, leveraging the [Phoenix transaction model](/learn/deep-dive/transaction_models/phoenix) to ensure both privacy and regulatory compliance.
 - **Moonlight Account:** Used for public (transparent) transactions, utilizing the [Moonlight transaction model](/learn/deep-dive/transaction_models/moonlight) to provide full transparency.

 The profile enables seamless management of both privacy-preserving and transparent transactions.